DPCscience/SFSI/inst/md/selection_index.md

 PSI <- (x %*% t(B2))
 ```

+The resulting indices are obtained such that the correlation between the index and the target is maximum (accuracy of selection).
+In this cases, the target of the phenotypic SS is the phenotype and for the genotypic SS is the genotype.
-The indices can be evaluated by their Mean Squared Error of prediction in genotypic value prediction
+The indices can be also evaluated by their Mean Squared Error of prediction in genotypic value prediction
 ```r
 # MSE of the indices
 mseGSI <- apply((Uy-GSI)^2,2,sum)/n